Digital Product Sampling vs. Traditional In-Store Sampling

 Digitizing a traditional space has had its difficulties though; there is a large market of freebie hunters who just want to get their hands on any free product they can get.
 As digital product sampling continues to progress, the fight against freebie hunters has improved drastically.
 Many sampling technologies now require consumers to fill out a survey to help brands better understand what drove them to trial the product in the first place, so brands can weed out the obvious freebie hunters.

-Hershey Co.‘s Canadian business used the platform to deliver 20,000 samples of a new chocolate bar to consumers in less than two weeks early this year – twice as fast as a typical sampling campaign.
+Hershey Co.‘s Canadian business used Sampler's platform to deliver 20,000 samples of a new chocolate bar to consumers in less than two weeks early this year – twice as fast as a typical sampling campaign.

 Product sampling can be an extremely effective strategy to increase sales when executed properly, but solely relying on traditional avenues can hinder the potential impact for both the brand and consumer.
 Traditional product sampling allows consumers to physically experience the brand, while digital product sampling gathers valuable consumer data that can be used for re-marketing strategies.
 Perhaps it’s less of a competition, and more of a cohesive approach.